wwt/testing-file-io-junit/README.md

 ```

 Now that we have a test instance to use, let's try to process a single line file.
 For this test, I want to write
-a string out to an input file, provide it to the class under test, and then delete the file when the test completes.
+a string to an input file, provide it to the class under test, and then delete the file when the test completes.
 We _could_ remove the file ourselves in a `try/finally` block, but there must be a cleaner way!

 Let's try out JUnit5's _experimental_ `@TempDir` annotation.
 When you annotate a `File` or `Path` parameter with `@TempDir`,